jcamiloguz/jcamiloguz/README.md

 * Typescript for backend with **Nodejs**, Python and some of Go
 * **NestJs** as mainly back framework
 * Testing with **Jest** 🧪
-* Npm and yarn as dependencies manager
-* API REST
 * SQL: **Postgresql** and Mysql 💾
 * NOSQL: **MongoDb**
 #### AWS